Hen Sen Herbs

 If you choose the latter, I will be more than happy to work with you.
 All I ask is that you be open-minded.
 It sometimes takes time and effort to make true changes in your life and health.
 But I promise that you will be well rewarded with many positive outcomes.

 My consultations allow me to get to know you as an individual, and to understand your unique health situation.
 A thorough consultation also gives you the chance to learn more about this approach and experience its unique benefits.

 Schedule your consultation and learn how traditional Chinese Herbal Medicine can support your health and resolve your nagging health concerns—naturally.

 Please fill out the “Consultation Request Form."
 One of my assistants will contact you to arrange a consultation appointment.

-For those who live a long distance away, please see phone consultation options here.
+For those who live a long distance away, a phone consultation option is also available.

 Hope to see you soon!